Kakamega Forest Reserve

 Kakamega Forest Reserve hosts Kenya’s only tropical rainforest, which once extended from West Africa to East Africa.
 Located in Kakamega County, Western Kenya.
 The rainforest boasts over 360 species of birds, 380 species of plants, 400 species of butterflies, and seven species of primates.

 Kakamega forest is divided into two separate management schemes.
-The Kenya Wildlife Service manages the northern part of the forest (The National Reserve) while the Forestry Department runs the southern section (known as The Forest Reserve).
+The Kenya Wildlife Service manages the northern part of the forest (the National Reserve), while the Forestry Department manages the southern section (the Forest Reserve).

 The KWS entry point is in the north of the Buyangu area.
 It is within walking distance of the KWS office, approximately 2 km from the main road.
 The Kenya Forestry Service entry gate is in the south of the Isecheno area.
 The forest’s major attractions include birds, insects, butterflies, and wildlife which are plentiful in the area.